Submissions

 • Ensure you adhere to copyright guidelines when using images that are not your own and, where necessary, obtain permission to reproduce from the publisher or artist/author.

-Citation style and Reference List
+Citation Style and Reference List

 • References should be prepared according to the Publication Manual of the American Psychological Association (APA-Style citation, 7th edition).